lynchsft/HoneyBee/README.md

 ### Example: Safe By Default

-One of the many problems with the "pyramid of doom" is that is both error-prone to get the error handling right.
+One of the many problems with the "pyramid of doom" is that error handling is hard to get right.

 ```swift
 func processImageData1(completionBlock: (result: Image?, error: Error?) -> Void) {